-Businesses, schools, and civic groups can participate in gleaning and grow food in gardens on site or at a community garden.
+Businesses, schools, and civic groups can participate in gleaning and grow food in gardens on-site or at a community garden.
 Working together to support the community is a wonderful way to build your team and strengthen bonds among your group.
-For more information about how your group can get involved, contact a local Maine Harvest for Hunger coordinator.
+For more information about how your group can get involved, contact your local Extension office.

 Master Gardener Volunteers

 UMaine Extension’s Master Gardener Volunteers program provides participants with at least 40 hours of in-depth training in the art and science of horticulture.
 Trainees receive current, research-based information from UMaine Extension educators and industry experts.
 In return, trained Master Gardeners volunteer their time and expertise in many ways for community programs and activities, including Maine Harvest for Hunger.